 Applying prediction markets to the elections in Taiwan, Tung et al. (2009) analyzed the trade data of the "Exchange of Future Events" (xFuture, http://xfuture.org), the largest Chinese-language prediction market in the world, from the mayoral elections in Taipei and Kaohsiung in December 2006, the legislative election in January 2008 and the presidential election in March 2008.
 They found that prediction markets precisely forecasted the results of the three elections well before the day of election.
 When compared with the latest unweighted poll results conducted by various polling institutions before the election, prediction markets had a better accuracy in terms of performance on the last day prior to the election.
-This research, however, only provided the comparison of the last polls released by different polling institutions against the last-day results of the prediction markets.
-Their research did not provide a comprehensive analysis of the long-term accuracy of these two forecasting methods.
+This research, however, only provided the comparison of the last polls released by different polling institutions against the last-day results of the long-term accuracy of these two forecasting methods.